Convertidor de HbA1c

 When to speak to a healthcare professional

-Symptoms such as increased thirst, frequent urination, tiredness, or unexplained weight loss should always be checked.
+Symptoms such as increased thirst, frequent peeing, tiredness, or unexplained weight loss should always be checked.

 A GP or diabetes specialist can explain what your result means for you and whether any action or follow-up is needed.